Create and connect instance

 Command ‘ubuntu-drivers’ not found

-, enter the commandsudo apt install ubuntu-drivers-common
+, install it using:Install ubuntu-driverssudo apt install ubuntu-drivers-common

-Check driver versions$ ubuntu-drivers devices
+Check available driver versionsubuntu-drivers devices

 **==** /sys/devices/pci0000:00/0000:00:04.0 **==**